-First add the STUN and TURN information in the in the following format.
+First, add the STUN and TURN information in the following format.
 For STUN server URI

 stun:<IP Address>:<Port> and for TURN URI

 turn:<IP Address>:<Port> with the username and password configured before.
-Then, click on “Add Server” button.
+Then, click on the “Add Server” button.

 Once everything is set, you can start the test by clicking on the “Gather Candidates” button.